nilnida/DSA210-Term-Project/README.md

 - P-Value: 2.8106843882059685e-40
 - **Reject the null hypothesis**, proving that there is a significant linear correlation between battery temperature and battery capacity.

+The Pearson correlation coefficient of approximately -0.81 indicates a strong negative linear relationship between battery temperature and discharge capacity.
+This means that as temperature increases, the battery’s ability to store and deliver charge decreases significantly.
+The extremely low p-value confirms the statistical significance of this result, providing clear evidence to reject the null hypothesis.
+These findings suggest that higher operating temperatures contribute to faster capacity degradation, reinforcing the understanding that thermal stress negatively impacts battery efficiency.
+This result also strengthens the case for temperature being a critical factor in evaluating overall battery performance and longevity.

 ![image](https://github.com/user-attachments/assets/4a70c6d7-a2b5-48a8-945a-4094cfbe5ce1)

 #### Spearman Correlation Test for Capacity in Relation with Temperature